 Refine your public-speaking skills with the debating society, which has produced some of the best student debaters in the world.
 Our students have travelled overseas and brought home several victories in competitions against world-class universities including Harvard and Oxford.

 Nurture your inner entrepreneur and find like-minded collaborators through INCUBATE: a program for start-ups and technology projects.

 Joining a club or society is one of the best ways to get involved in campus life and make the most of your university experience.
 It can open doors and build connections that might help you land (or create) your dream job.
 And you may even have some fun along the way.

 If you’re interested in running your own event on campus, there are plenty of ways the union can help get your ideas off the ground.
-Why not start your own club or society to meet people with similar interests, or run for a position on the USU board ?
+Why not start your own club or society to meet people with similar interests or run for a position on the USU Student Board?